How to motivate employees with talent optimization

 With core values decided and packaged memorably as “These are the THREADS that bind us,” they drafted descriptions for each.

 They described Action as “Errors of action are better than errors of inaction.”
 This told employees in no uncertain terms they shouldn’t be afraid to fail.
-That’s in line with the risk-taking mindset that’s required for innovation and growth.
+A “fail fast” culture is in line with the risk-taking mindset that’s required for innovation and growth.
 They intentionally created a work environment that was a springboard for executing strategic objectives.

 Today our senior leadership team reinforces the PI culture in various ways: